tolga-ozdemir/HSDSSM/README.md

 ## Acknowledgement

-This repo is built mainly based on [QRNN3D](https://github.com/Vandermode/QRNN3D) and [Uformer](https://github.com/ZhendongWang6/Uformer).
-We thank a lot for their contributions to the community.
+This repo is mainly based on [TRQ3DNet](https://github.com/LiPang/TRQ3DNet).
+We thank them immensely for their contributions to the community.